 This five-day summer school offers state-of-the-art training in the analysis of observational data for causal inference.
 By exploring the philosophy and utility of directed acyclic graphs (DAGs), participants will learn to recognise and avoid a range of common pitfalls in the analysis of complex causal relationships, including the longitudinal analyses of change, mediation, nonlinearity and statistical interaction.

-This school is run by Prof Mark S Gilthorpe (Medicine, Leeds) with input from Dr Peter WG Tennant (Healthcare, Leeds) and Dr George TH Ellison (Medicine, Leeds) and is based on materials prepared in conjunction with Dr Johannes Textor (Radboud University Medical Center, Nijmegen).
+This school is run by Prof Mark S Gilthorpe (Leeds Institute for Data Analytics, LIDA, & School of Medicine) and Dr Peter WG Tennant (LIDA, School of Medicine), with input from Dr George TH Ellison (LIDA, School of Medicine), and is based on materials prepared in conjunction with Dr Johannes Textor (Radboud University Medical Center, Nijmegen).

 Through a mix of lectures, discussions, and interactive workshops – blending theory with real-world examples – the school aims to provide an essential introduction to the analysis of ‘big data’.
 Although the examples are primarily taken from the biomedical literature, the topics are relevant to any discipline where non-experimental data is analysed using linear regression models.
 We therefore welcome researchers from fields across the social sciences, not just those from the health and medical sciences.
 Please get in touch if you have any questions about the suitability of the course.

 By the end of the school, participants will be able to:

 Previous participants of the course have been impressed with the breadth and carefully-considered nature of the content and fed back that it has caused them to think differently and more constructively about their respective research areas.

 One participant said: “The course was a paradigm shift for me in terms of thinking around causal inference and gave me the tools to think about some important pitfalls in analysis that I would otherwise have missed.”